tinybeachthor/bear_witness/README.md

 # bear_witness

-This crates provides examples of type witness in rust.
+This crate provides examples of type witness in rust.

+If you are familiar with the concept and just want to see a cool thing: [i18n]

 > [!WARNING]
 > This crate is not intended to be depended on, just to provide examples.

+---

+There are 3 main categories of a type witness usage:
+1. trait check without type erasure ([bears])
+2. lift a value into type ([auth])
+3. convert a type into value ([i18n])
+4. bonus: type isomorphism ([equals])

 ## type witness